 Requesting Image Descriptions from Authors

-The person in the best position to describe the content accurately is often none other than the content creators themselves.
-The author is the one who is closest to the content, and they know what they intend to convey through the use of a particular image.
+The person in the best position to describe the content accurately is often none other than the content creators themself.
+The author is the one who is closest to the content, and they know what they intend to convey with a particular image.
 When you have conversations with your authors, be sure to talk about images, and let them know them that for ebooks to be accessible to everyone they need to have accurate and meaningful image descriptions – which the author is best positioned to write and provide.
 Just as they likely would not want to give complete control to an editor on a paragraph, they will surely want to ensure that the description of their images convey their intended meaning.
 Having authors write the image descriptions also ensures that they can be built into your workflow from the start.
-While the descriptions may have to be copyedited, it will take less time than it would for someone unfamiliar with the content to describe an image from scratch.
+While the descriptions require some editing and copyediting, it will take less time than it would for someone unfamiliar with the content to describe an image from scratch.

 A Note to Describers

-If you are new to describing images, you may feel overwhelmed and unsure of where to begin.
+If you are new to describing images, you may feel overwhelmed and unsure where to begin.
 This is perfectly all right.
-Writing great image descriptions take practice.
-As you continue to do more you will get better and better at it so please be kind to yourself.
-We at NNELS believe that a bad image description is better than no description.
-In our own journey to provide image descriptions, we sometimes feel like this is more of an art than science.
+Writing great image descriptions takes practice.
+As you continue to do more you will get better and better at it so be kind to yourself as you learn.
+We at NNELS believe that a simple image description is better than no description at all.
+In our own journey to provide image descriptions, we sometimes feel like this is more of an art than science!

 The term image description is an umbrella term referring to the concept of offering descriptions of images in text form.
 An image description conveys the same or equivalent information that a sighted reader would get when they look at a picture, to someone with a print disability such as those who are blind or visually impaired.
 Image descriptions can be included in digital content in two forms: alt-text and Long Description.

 Alt-text, also known as alternative text, offers textual description of images.
 These text descriptions are visually hidden but when a blind or visually impaired reader encounters an image while using their screen reader, the alt-text will be read out.